Kool-Aid Man: History

 By the 1980s, Kool-Aid Man had attained pop-culture icon status, and in 1983, was the subject of two video games for the Atari 2600 and Intellivision systems.
 He was also given his own short-lived comic book series (prior to that, he starred in a two-issue series published by the General Foods Corporation in 1975) called The Adventures of Kool-Aid Man.
-It ran for three issues under Marvel Comics from 1983 to 1985 and continued with issues #4-9 under Archie Comics, with art by Dan DeCarlo, from 1987 to 1990.
+It ran for three issues under Marvel Comics from 1983 to 1985, and continued with issues #4-9 under Archie Comics, with art by Dan DeCarlo, from 1987 to 1990.
 It featured the Thirsties, a group of anthropomorphic sun-like creatures, as villains.

-In 1994, the live-action character was retired, and from then until 2008, the character became entirely computer-generated, but other characters, such as the children, remained live-action.
+In 1994, the character became entirely computer-generated, replacing the live-action version of the character until 2008, but other characters, such as the children, remained live-action.
 In 1999, singer and voice actor Frank Simms began voicing the character.
 In 2009, the live-action character returned, playing street basketball and battling "Cola" to stay balanced on a log, where he was voiced by Pat Duke.
-Keith Hudson also briefly voiced the character in several Kraft Foods commercials in 2013 and 2014.
-In 2016, Brock Powell took over the role for Kool-Aid's major rebranding, including collaborations with Progressive automotive and Nickelodeon and voiced the character for several digital campaigns until officially "passing the pitcher" in 2019.
-Voice actor Matt Howell briefly voiced the character in several commercials in 2020.
-As of 2020, the character is voiced by Scott Golden.
+Keith Hudson also briefly voiced the character in several Kraft Foods commercials.
+In 2015, the character was briefly voiced by Scott Golden.
+In 2016, Brock Powell began voicing the character for Kool-Aid's major rebranding, including collaborations with Progressive automotive and Nickelodeon and voiced the character for several digital campaigns until departing from the role in 2019.
+In 2020, Matt Howell began voicing the character.